Dire Straits: 1990–1995: On Every Street and final dissolution

 Dire Straits, with Chris Whitten on drums, embarked on a world tour to promote the album, which lasted until October 1992.
 The On Every Street Tour featured 300 shows in front of some 7.1 million ticket-buying fans.
 While musically more elaborate than the previous 1985–86 world tour, the band's gruelling final tour was not as critically acclaimed nor as commercially successful.
 This proved to be too much for Dire Straits, and by this time Mark Knopfler had enough of such massive operations.
 This led to the second and final break-up.
 Bill Flanagan described the sequence of events in GQ: "The subsequent world tour lasted nearly two years, made mountains of money and drove Dire Straits into the ground.
 When the tour was over, both Knopfler's marriage and his band were gone."

 Following their On Every Street Tour, John Illsley stated, "Personal relationships were in trouble and it put a terrible strain on everybody, emotionally and physically.
 We were changed by it.
 Neither of us wants to go back to those days."

 Manager Ed Bicknell also said, "The last tour was utter misery.
 Whatever the zeitgeist was that we had been part of, it had passed."
 John Illsley agreed, saying "Personal relationships were in trouble and it put a terrible strain on everybody, emotionally and physically.
 We were changed by it."
 The last stop and final touring concert of the group took place on 9 October 1992 in Zaragoza, Aragon, Spain.

-After the end of the tour, Mark Knopfler expressed a wish to give up touring on a big scale and took some time out from the music business.
+After the tour, Mark Knopfler expressed a wish to give up touring on a big scale and took some time out from the music business.
 A live album, On the Night, was released in May 1993, which documented the tour, again to very mixed reviews.
 Nevertheless, it reached the UK Top 5, a rare achievement for a live album.
-The four track Encores EP was also released and rose to number one in the French and Spanish singles charts and reached number 31 in the UK.
+The four-track Encores EP was also released and rose to number one in the French and Spanish singles charts and reached number 31 in the UK.

 Dire Straits' final album, Live at the BBC, is a collection of live recordings from 1978 to 1981, which mostly feature the original line-up of the band.
 Released in June 1995, their third and final live album was a contractual release to Vertigo Records (now a division of Mercury Records).
 At this time, Mark Knopfler quietly disbanded Dire Straits and prepared to work on his first fully fledged solo album (still signed to Mercury Records).
-Knopfler later recalled that, "I put the thing to bed because I wanted to get back to some kind of reality.
+Knopfler later recalled, "I put the thing to bed because I wanted to get back to some kind of reality.
 It's self-protection, a survival thing.
 That kind of scale is dehumanising."
 Knopfler spent two years recovering from the experience, which had taken a toll on his creative and personal life.